 Shirasu are one of the most common seafood options in Japan, often given to toddlers as a way of introducing seafood.
 They are juvenile sardines, anchovies, or round herring and are caught off the coasts of Japan twice yearly.
 Full of calcium, Vitamin D, and beneficial oils like DHA, Shirasu are soft and have a very mild flavor.
 My nephew Noah loves them and is perfectly happy eating a couple packages (Often still frozen!) on top of some rice as a meal.

 Shirasu and their cousin Chirimen Jako (which is the same fish first boiled and then dried) are available in the freezer section of most Asian markets.
 You can use either one, but if you cannot find them, you can substitute with a little shredded crab stick or even some small shrimp.
 Or you can also skip the seafood entirely if you prefer.

-After stirring the eggs, I cover the pot and let it cook gently for 4-5 minutes.
+After stirring the eggs, I cover the pot with a lid and let it cook gently for 4-5 minutes.
 The steam will make the eggs puff up and inflate.
 You can serve it directly from the pot, or carefully transfer it to a shallow bowl.
-I like to garnish it with scallions for some color, and serve it with either a quick veggie side like Stir Fried Pea Shoots or with Japanese Style Spinach.
+I like to garnish it with scallions for some color, toasted sesame oil for flavor, and serve it with either a quick veggie side like Stir Fried Pea Shoots or with Japanese Style Spinach.
 Or go ultra simple with some steamed rice and pickles.

 Make this savory Egg Soufflé for dinner tonight, and let me know what you think.
 Rate and comment on the recipe, and tag us in your pics @funkyasiankitchen, we love hearing from you and seeing your creations!